9 Tips for Exquisite Phone Etiquette

 6. Say Thank You!

 Two little words that can make the entire conversation.
-Show your appreciation for your prospect or customer’s call by sprinkling thank yous in throughout your conversation.
+Show your appreciation for your prospect or customer’s call by sprinkling thank you throughout your conversation.
 “Thank you” reflects your friendliness and dedication to serving your caller.

 7. Confidence is Key